TheAngryByrd/Giraffe/README.md

 Another important aspect to Giraffe is that it natively works with .NET's `Task` and `Task<'T>` objects instead of relying on F#'s `async {}` workflows.
 The main benefit of this is that it removes the necessity of converting back and forth between tasks and async workflows when building a Giraffe web application (because ASP.NET Core only works with tasks out of the box).

-For this purpose Giraffe has it's own `task {}` workflow which comes with the `Giraffe.Tasks` NuGet package.
+For this purpose Giraffe has it's own `job {}` workflow which comes with the `Giraffe.Tasks` NuGet package.
 Syntactically it works identical to F#'s async workflows:

 ```fsharp
 open Giraffe.Tasks